 Much of this course is about how to minimize the risk of large losses while maximizing the odds of proﬁting.
 It involves learning to cut losing trades short and let winners run so you can be proﬁtable even when wrong on most of your trades.

-In theory, you can often start with as little as $100.
+In theory, you can often start with as little as $100 or even with a no deposit bonus forex.
 However, you’ll learn that you’ll lower your risks and have more chances to proﬁt by starting with $1.000 minimum amount (or the equivalent) if possible.
 The small position sizes available from mini and micro-accounts allow those with limited funds to trade smaller positions, which keeps the percentage of capital risked per trade acceptably low.

 The very first step when making your first forex trade is opening the trading platform.
 A trading platform is a software that enables fx traders to place trades and monitor accounts through financial intermediaries.